Training

 Regulatory training requirements

-Anyone who ships dangerous goods and hazardous materials—including infectious substances—from any WSU location must have first completed approved training.
+Anyone who ships a dangerous good or hazardous material from any WSU location must have first completed approved training.
 The U.S. Department of Transportation recommends a 34-hour ground shipping course and a 24-hour air transportation course.

 Refresher training requirements